Whether you buy a game on disc or download it from the Microsoft Store, you need to install it on your console’s hard drive before you can play it.

 Before you can reinstall a game, you must first uninstall it from the console's hard drive.
 To uninstall a game:

-You can then reinstall the game by inserting the disc or downloading again from Microsoft Store.
-To download the game again, scroll right in My games & apps and select the game title from the Ready to install section.
-You may also find the game by searching for it in Microsoft Store.
+You can then reinstall the game by inserting the disc or downloading again from the Microsoft Store.
+To download the game again, go to My games & apps > Games and then select the game title from the Ready to install tab at the top of the screen.
+You may also find the game by searching for it in the Microsoft Store.

 If you’re trying to install a game and the installation pauses for a long period of time, see The installation process stops at or near 0% when installing an Xbox One game from a disc.

 Do I need to install the entire game to my hard drive before I can play it?

 No. Some Xbox One games are pretty large, and installing the entire game, especially if you’re downloading it, can take a while.
 You can start any game before the installation is complete, though not all game features will be available.
 If you watch the download in the Queue or Games section of My games & apps, "Downloading" changes to "Ready to start" when it's available to play.